Grok: What We Know About Elon Musk’s AI Chatbot

 What Can Grok Do?

-Grok can draft emails, debug code, generate ideas and more — and all in fluent, human-like language.
-It simply receives an input (like a command or question), applies knowledge from its training data, and uses sophisticated neural networks to generate a relevant text output.
+Grok can have chats, generate images, draft emails, debug code, brainstorm ideas and more — and all in fluent, human-like language.
+It simply receives an input (like a command, question or image), applies knowledge from its training data, and uses sophisticated neural networks to generate a relevant text or image output.

 While it is used in the same ways as other AI chatbots, “Grok will probably say ‘yes’ to a lot more jobs that you give it,” said Sharon Gai, an author and speaker who focuses on the AI industry.